Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Trade in the direction of the trend, wait for the breakout and take entry it the breakout level.

-Crypto, Stock and Forex Specific Trading Chart Patterns
+Crypto, Stock, and Forex Specific Trading Chart Patterns

-28. Double Top Chart Pattern
+28. Double Top Pattern

 A bearish reversal chart pattern is created mostly at its resistance point.